|Dimensions:||137′ x 26′ x 12′, 332 gross tons, 316 net tons|

 Mooring Buoy Status

-This site has a mooring south of the wreck, in slightly deeper water but within viewing distance of the shipwreck.
+This site has a mooring southwest of the wreck, in slightly deeper water but within viewing distance of the shipwreck.
 A small line connects the mooring line with the wreck, to guide you to the blocks if visibility is poor.
 The blocks can easily be seen from the surface, making this a good snorkel and kayak site, as well as a fun dive.
 Unfortunately there is no nearby public access for diver entry.

 The Straits of Mackinac Shipwreck Preserve maintains seasonal moorings at this site.
 Mooring are normally available from late May to early September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
 Vessels are required to use these moorings when they’re present.